-Instant pot pumpkin soup - a heartwarming soup packed with all the flavors you crave on a chilly day.
-This is one healthy pumpkin soup you won't be able to get enough of!
+Instant pot pumpkin soup - a heartwarming soup packed with all the warm, cozy flavors you crave on a chilly day.
+This delicious pumpkin soup is done in less than 30 minutes and has a low carb twist!

 Jump to:

-- Cauliflower: This helps to thicken up the soup without adding any additional thickeners.
+- Cauliflower: This helps to thicken up the easy pumpkin soup without adding any additional thickeners.
 You can use a whole head of cauliflower or frozen cauliflower florets.

 - Spices: Cinnamon, nutmeg, cumin, cayenne pepper, salt.
-Cayenne pepper gives this soup a slight spicy kick, but you can omit it entirely if you wish.
+Cayenne pepper gives this soup a little kick, but you can omit it entirely if you wish.

 - Broth: Use chicken broth, vegetable broth, or any flavor of broth you like.